Lullal/GhosttyFetch/README.md

 - Animation sourced from [ghostty.org](https://ghostty.org)
 - Built for the Ghostty terminal emulator by Mitchell Hashimoto
-- System information provided by fastfetch
+- System information collected natively in Zig
 - Created for the terminal ricing and customization community

 ## Support